 Uses of photography on a website

-One common misconception that website owners have is that good imagery is only for art or photography portfolio sites, whilst in reality, whichever type of website you own, whether it’s a personal blog or a full-fledged e-commerce store, using images on your website can attract more attention than you think.
+One common misconception that website owners have is that good imagery is only for photography or art portfolio sites, whilst in reality, whichever type of website you own, whether it’s a personal blog or a full-fledged eCommerce store, using images on your website can attract more attention than you think.

 Visually appealing to space out content